top of page

 Barriers

 Drones can construct barriers.
-Barriers are like walls in many respects.
+Barriers are like temporary walls that belong to players.
 Fighters cannot attack through or over walls or barriers.
 Explosions from bombs and turrets do not travel through walls or barriers.
 Viruses do not spread through walls or barriers.
 And troops cannot move through walls or barriers unless they have the ghost property.
 However, unlike walls, barriers can be constructed and removed.

 Barrier Construction